Mental Health Therapist Salary

 Popular Skills for Mental Health Therapist

-Survey takers working as Mental Health Therapists report using a large range of professional skills.
-Most notably, facility with Clinical Supervision, Psychotherapy, and Clinical Psychology are correlated to pay that is significantly above average, leading to increases of 27 percent, 21 percent, and 8 percent, respectively.
-Skills that seem to negatively impact pay include Crisis intervention, Individual therapy, and Assessment.
-For most people, competency in Case Management indicates knowledge of Clinical Psychology.
+Survey results imply that Mental Health Therapists deploy a deep pool of skills on the job.
+Most notably, facility with Clinical Supervision, Psychotherapy, and Clinical Psychology are correlated to pay that is significantly above average, leading to increases of 25 percent, 19 percent, and 7 percent, respectively.
+At the other end of the pay range are skills like Crisis intervention, Individual therapy, and Assessment.
+Most people who know Case Management also know Clinical Psychology.

 Pay by Experience Level for Mental Health Therapist